syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/columns/column-template.md

 The Grid control provides support for rendering [Chips](https://ej2.syncfusion.com/aspnetmvc/documentation/chips/getting-started) control in a column using the `Template` property.
 This feature is useful when displaying data that requires a chip control to be rendered in a column.

-In the following code, we rendered the Chips control in the Grid **First Name** column by defining the `template` property.
+In the following code, we rendered the Chips control in the Grid **First Name** column by defining the `Template` property.

 ```js
 function queryCellInfo(args) {